FuelLabs/fuels-ts/apps/docs/src/guide/contracts/contract-balance.md

 Finally, we use the `getBalance` method to confirm that the contract balance is precisely the total forwarded amount minus the transferred amount.

-It is important to note that this method returns the total available contract balance, regardless of how many times assets have been sent or spent on costly operations.
+It is important to note that this method returns the total available contract balance, regardless of how often assets have been sent or spent on costly operations.